jeffminlin/vmcnet/README.md

 The `vmc-statistics` command calls `train.runners.vmc_statistics`.
 This simple script is designed to be compatible with the output of an evaluation run with `vmc-molecule`, but can accept any path to a file which contains local energies (a file with nchains x nepochs energies).
 It computes and saves a json file containing the average energy, the sample variance, the estimated integrated autocorrelation, and the estimated standard error.
 The options can be viewed simply via `vmc-statistics -h`.

-## Cite

-### SPRING
+## SPRING optimizer

-A preprint describing the SPRING optimization algorithm can be found at XXXX, which can be cited via:
+A preprint describing the SPRING optimization algorithm can be found at XXXX and can be cited via:
 ```buildoutcfg

 ```